shenii/starter-hugo-academic/content/authors/admin/_index.md

 My current work seeks to understand how host-microbe symbioses impact evolutionary outcomes in host populations.
 I use experimental evolution and mathematical modeling approaches to understand how host-microbe symbioses, ranging from mutualistic to pathogenic interactions, modify virulence evolution in changing environments.

-I received my PhD in the Department of Ecology and Evolutionary Biology at the University of Michigan under the mentorship of [John Vandermeer](https://lsa.umich.edu/eeb/people/faculty/jvander.html).
-Previously, I was a NSF Postdoctoral Fellow in Biology working with [Mike Boots](https://ib.berkeley.edu/people/faculty/bootsm) in the Department of Integrative Biology at the University of California Berkeley.
+I received my PhD in the Department of Ecology and Evolutionary Biology at the University of Michigan.
+Subsequently, I held an NSF Postdoctoral Fellow in Biology in the Department of Integrative Biology at the University of California Berkeley.
 I am currently a Carolina Fellow for Faculty Diversity and USDA NIFA Fellow at the University of North Carolina Chapel Hill